ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

 ## Simulation in the Dynamic Environments
 - Robot: holonomic model with constant speed of 4m/s.
-- Dynamic obstacle: moves along a random heading for a random distance.
+- Moving obstacle: moves along a random heading for a random distance.
-- Scenario 1: 32m × 32m space populated with only dynamic obstacles.
+- Scenario: 32m × 32m open space populated with only moving obstacles.
-- Scenario 2: 66m × 38m space with a static obstacle layout and 10 dynamic obstacles.
+- Case studies: Two cases are conducted including 10 and 15 obstacles.
+Each obstacle moves at the same speed selected from the set {1,2,3,4}m/s, resulting in 8 different combinations of the number of obstacles and speeds.
+For each combination, 30 different obstacle trajectories are generated, resulting in a total of 240 case studies.
+- Metrics: 1) Replanning time: Time to replan a new path, 2) Success rate: Fraction of successful runs out of the total, and 3) Travel time: Time from start to goal without collision.
 - Baseline algorithms: [D* Lite](https://cdn.aaai.org/AAAI/2002/AAAI02-072.pdf), [ERRT](https://ieeexplore.ieee.org/abstract/document/1041624), [DRRT](https://ieeexplore.ieee.org/document/1641879), [MPRRT](https://ieeexplore.ieee.org/document/4209317), [RRTX](https://journals.sagepub.com/doi/full/10.1177/0278364915594679), [HLRRT](https://link.springer.com/article/10.1007/s10514-019-09879-8)*, [EBGRRT](https://www.sciencedirect.com/science/article/abs/pii/S0921889020304358), [MODRRT*](https://ieeexplore.ieee.org/document/9115288).

 <div class="row">